SaadxSalman/Architect-s-Vault/README.md

 ## 🗝️ The Project-First Philosophy

 The core focus of this vault is **pure project execution**.
-Each entry is a standalone, functional piece of software designed to demonstrate how different languages and stacks handle complex requirements in the real world.
+Each entry is a standalone, functional piece of software designed to demonstrate how different languages and stacks handle complex requirements in the real world..

 * **Polyglot Project Base:** A diverse range of builds across **JavaScript, TypeScript, Python, Go, Rust**, and more.
 * **Complete Backend Solutions:** Real-world applications of SQL/NoSQL, Redis caching, and Cloud infrastructure.